 Whenever we wear Adire fabric, we always try to ensure that our tradition, art and culture are always around and with us or the place we find ourselves.
-Adire textiles are a practical means of which the rich Yoruba cultural heritage and ideas could be channeled to other cultures.
+Adire textiles are a practical means of which the rich Yoruba cultural heritage and ideas could be channelled to other cultures.
 The Yoruba of South-western Nigeria are renowned for their vibrant cultural environment where Adire textile has been a lucrative clothing style over time in their festivals and ceremonial events.
 Traditionally, the Adire pattern cloth dyeing technique is practiced by Yoruba women from South-west, Nigeria.
 The pattern, content and arrangement of the designs and motifs are usually handed down from mother to daughter within a family.
-The Adire pattern cloth dyeing techniques are passed on from one generation to another overtime.
+The Adire pattern cloth dyeing techniques are passed on from one generation to another over time.

 Adire textiles are special fabrics with intricate patterns, which is the result of hand-painted work done on the fabric during production.
 All patterns on Adire fabrics connote a meaning which tells a story or historical events.
 The motifs and designs are well-represented in various forms and shapes over time.
 The designs however tell a story of a particular culture from the very past but could have changed over time due owed to the influence of other culture and the colonial era.
-The patterns are in form of stylized representation of animals,plants, abstract patterns and everyday objects.
+The patterns are in form of stylised representation of animals, plants, abstract patterns and everyday objects.
 However, the motifs and designs of Adire tradition are classifiable into five (5) types: geometric, letters, figural, celestiomorphic and skewmorphic patterns.

 The geometric motifs are dots, lines (such as straight, spiral, hatching and cross hatching lines), and circles, semi-circles, squares, rectangles and triangles.